Use Nada to Determine the Real Value of You RV

-You must remember one important fact about these two companies and that is; these tools were developed for automobile dealers and not for you and I, the consumers of America.
+Remember one important fact about these two companies: these tools were developed for automobile dealers, and not for you and me, the consumers of America.

 Initially, if an automobile dealer wanted to figure out the value of an automobile, they subscribed to NADA and received a monthly booklet.
 Each booklet listed what the other dealers in a region of the country were actually allowing owners for their used car in a trade and what they were actually getting for their used cars.

-So, using this tool the dealers, from the largest to the smallest, were able to look up any commercially manufactured used automobile and see its average “Trade In Value” and its “Retail Value”.
+So, using this tool, dealers, from the largest to the smallest, were able to look up any commercially manufactured used automobile and see its average “Trade In Value” and its “Retail Value”.